Planning for Pandemics Toolkit

 OEPA continues to update Ohio EPA’s Division of Surface Water COVID-19 website.
 Several quick-links have been added to the page below: https://www.epa.state.oh.us/dsw/covid19

-The items below are free to download and distribute.
-Look for additional resources as they become available.
+Additional PDFs are free to download and distribute.
+Choose from the items below, or look for additional resources as they become available.

 Credit: Philip Van Atta